Gravicode/BMC.CCTVSecurity/README.md

 # BMC.CCTVSecurity
-This is sample app for securing for securing CCTV using VisionSkills Object Detection
+This is sample app for securing CCTV using VisionSkills Object Detection